git-town/git-town/documentation/development/branch_hierarchy.md

 ## Perennial branches

-These are branches that are serve some special purpose, such as deployment.
+These are branches that serve some special purpose, such as deployment.
-The branches cannot be killed or shipped, and only rebase with their own tracking branch when synced.
+Perennial branches cannot be killed or shipped, and only rebase with their own tracking branch when synced.
 These are stored in the git config under `git-town.perennial-branch-names` as a comma seperated list.